 • Students must be at least 3 or 4 on or before Sept 1.
 Students entering kindergarten must be 5 on or before Sept 1.
 Students entering first grade must be 6 on or before Sept 1st.

 • Students can participate in the Gardiner Scholarship (PLSA) program as part of home education.
 However, they cannot be enrolled in a public school or receive any other state-sponsored scholarship (McKay Scholarship or the Florida Tax Credit Scholarship).
 You can visit their website by clicking the following link: http://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/gardiner/

 • *This content was taken directly from the Gardiner web page under the Eligibility Requirements tab.

-Contact us in Valrico, Florida, to request more information about our special education services or how to apply for the McKay or Gardiner Scholarships.
+Contact us in Valrico, Florida, to request more information about our school or how to apply for the McKay or Gardiner Scholarships.